daniman/dibs/milestone1/milestone1.md

 Possible Obstacles/Risks
 ---
 Our reuse email parser is assigned a difficult task.
-It's job is to emulate a human being reading all reuse emails and pick out specific information so that reusers don't ahve to.
-There are many different human factors
+It's job is to emulate a human being reading all reuse emails and pick out specific information so that reusers don't have to.

-Division
+Competition Division
 ---

-Even with nearly minimal web development experience prior to 6.470 we are planning on competing in the main division
+Even with a combined total minimal web development experience we are planning on competing in the main division.